georgek2/Decision_Tree/README.md

 # Decision_Tree
  Using the DecisionTreeRegressor for ML

+ > Model_One : Build by removing all columns with categorical variables and missing values